 How It Is Done

-A clinical breast examination is done by a health professional.
+A clinical breast examination is done by your doctor.
 You will need to take off your clothes above the waist.
-You will be given a gown to wear during the examination.
+You will be given a gown to wear during the exam.

-First, your health professional will ask you questions about any problems you may have, your medical history, and your risk factors for breast cancer.
-Talk to your health professional about any areas of your breasts you may be concerned about.
+First, your doctor will ask you questions about any problems you may have, your medical history, and your risk factors for breast cancer.
+Talk to your doctor about any areas of your breasts you may be concerned about.

-Your health professional will then examine each breast, underarm, and collarbone area for changes in breast size, skin changes, or signs of injury or infection, such as bruising or redness.
-You may be asked to lift your arms over your head, put your hands on your hips, or lean forward and press your hands together to tighten the muscle beneath each breast during this part of the examination.
-You may also lie flat on the table and put your arm behind your head while your health professional checks your breast tissue.
+Your doctor will then examine each breast, underarm, and collarbone area for changes in breast size, skin changes, or signs of injury or infection, such as bruising or redness.
+You may be asked to lift your arms over your head, put your hands on your hips, or lean forward and press your hands together to tighten the muscle beneath each breast during this part of the exam.
+You may also lie flat on the table and put your arm behind your head while your doctor checks your breast tissue.

-Your health professional will feel (palpate) each breast for any unusual or painful areas or for a dominant lump.
+Your doctor will feel (palpate) each breast for any unusual or painful areas or for a dominant lump.
 A dominant lump in the breast is any lump that is new, larger, harder, or different in any other way from other lumps or the rest of the breast tissue.

-Your health professional will gently press on the breast tissue from about 1 in.
+Your doctor will gently press on the breast tissue from about 1 in.
 (2.5 cm) below the breast up to the collarbone.
-He or she also will examine your armpit (axillary area) and your neck for swollen glands (lymph nodes).
-Your health professional will likely press gently on your nipple to check for any discharge.
+The doctor also will examine your armpit (axillary area) and your neck for swollen glands (lymph nodes).
+Your doctor will likely press gently on your nipple to check for any discharge.

-After the examination, your health professional may teach you how to examine your own breasts (breast self-examination) and help you practice doing it.
+Depending on your health history, your doctor may teach you how to examine your own breasts (breast self-examination).
+This helps you learn how your breasts normally look and feel.

 How It Feels